EifelTing/HFLFS/README.md

 # The Visual Computer 2024
-Fast Face Swapping with High-Fidelity Lightweight Generator Assisted by Online Knowledge Distillation and it's coming soon!
+Fast Face Swapping with High-Fidelity Lightweight Generator Assisted by Online Knowledge Distillation